jakesauter/Masters_Thesis/Rmarkdown/Thesis.md

 ### Current Goal: Research Presentation in a Month

--   Research Day — ⁃ Primary and secondary mentors are invited ⁃ Monday
-    before thanksgiving ⁃ November 22nd
+-   Research Day: Primary and secondary mentors are invited ⁃ Monday before thanksgiving ⁃ November 22nd

 -   Would like to have some nice visuals that I have analyzed and some